masonwyatt23/policy-summarizer/replit.md

   - Created proper abort controllers for all external API calls to prevent hanging requests
   - Enhanced background processing with comprehensive error tracking and status updates
   - Added fallback mechanisms for API failures and network issues in deployed environments
+- July 15, 2025: Fixed authentication redirect issues in deployed environments
+  - Resolved session cookie conflicts by using default 'connect.sid' name instead of custom names
+  - Disabled secure cookie flag to work in both HTTP and HTTPS deployment contexts
+  - Added CORS headers for Replit deployment domains to allow cross-origin requests
+  - Fixed session persistence by ensuring sessions are saved before sending responses
+  - Added credentials: 'include' to all fetch requests for proper cookie handling
+  - Disabled rolling sessions to prevent session ID conflicts in production
+  - Enhanced auth middleware with proper session validation and cleanup
+  - Increased auth query stale time to 5 minutes for deployment stability
+  - Fixed race conditions in authentication state updates with proper refetch logic

 ## Changelog
 - July 01, 2025.
 Initial setup